tatango/slate/source/index.html.md

 - `responded_at`: The time of the response.
 (Only if the `record_type` is `reply_response`)
 - `reply_content`: The content of the reply.
 - `response_content`: The content of the reply response.
 (Only if the `record_type` is `reply_response`)
+- `sentiment_score`: A sentiment analysis score assigned to each reply, represented as a decimal value between -1 and 1.
+Scores near -1 indicate negative sentiment, those near 0 reflect neutral sentiment, and scores approaching 1 indicate positive sentiment.

 ## Broadcast Message Summary Report